razorwu1994/Auto-Drive-Car-NeuronNetwork-AI/README.md

 - **Learning**: A scroller range from 0 to 5 which stands for something like a learning rate.
 (But does not mean the higher the merrier) I recommend start at a high value and gradually decrease it when your car perform better and better

 - **Manual Drive**: Player A wants to join the game!!!
 Will make one car controllable by you if there is one instance live for current run.
 Notice the button will always be disabled if you join and fail once.

+Disclaimer: This is not/will not be used for Commercial purpose and i don't own any assets.